hongkunyoo/jupyterflow/docs/get-started.md

 ### by `workflow.yaml` file

-If you want to run more sophisticated workflow, such as DAG (Directed Acyclic Graph), write your own workflow file (for example, `workflow.yaml`, the name doen't matter)
+If you want to run more sophisticated workflow, such as DAG (Directed Acyclic Graph), write your own workflow file (for example, `workflow.yaml`, the name doesn't matter)

 For more information, check out [Configuring workflow](configuration.md)